 Key takeaways

-- Selection rate is the new CTR: Models select from candidates based on brand recognition and relevance—optimise for machine preference, not just retrieval
+- Selection rate: Models select from retrieved candidates based on brand recognition and relevance precision; optimising for machine preference requires shaping entity associations, not just improving retrieval

 Further reading